locize/blog/source/vs-alternatives.md

 <h4 class="headline"><i class="material-icons" translated>school</i> How is locize different from the alternatives?</h4>

-When we started work on the locize service we wanted to be more then just another localization as a service offering.
-While we liked to offer a similar service we choosen to be different in following points:
+When we started work on locize we wanted to be more then just another localization as a service offering.
+While we liked to offer a similar service we chose to be different in following points:

 <h4 class="headline extra-margin"><i class="material-icons" translated>payment</i> Pricing model</h4>